-When a student behaves inappropriately, staff will warn the student, re-teach the expectation, and counsel the student to make better choices, and implement appropriate consequences and /or interventions as well as issue Minor Discipline Referrals (MDR) for a minor offense or Office Discipline Referral (ODR) for major offenses.
-Administration meets with students who receive an ODR.
+School officials stand in loco parentis ("in the place of a parent"); and have authority to enforce school expectations.
+When a student behaves inappropriately, staff will warn the student, re-teach the expectation, counsel the student to make better choices, implement appropriate consequences and /or interventions as well as issue Minor Discipline Referrals (MDR) for a minor offense or Office Data Referral (ODR) for major offenses.
+Any staff can address minor discipline.
+These forms are a communication tool from school to home and serve as notification of your child's behavior.
+MDR's ODRs are not made part of students' permanent records.